Cource/wi-ck/README.md

 ## Changelog:
 <pre>
-v(0.0.1): added a default dumping path to /tmp/crack so now you just have to
+v(0.0.1): - Added a default dumping path to /tmp/crack so now you just have to
-          type 'wi-ck' and it does everything by itself now uses xterm to display the ongoing dump
+            type 'wi-ck' and it does everything by itself
+          - Now uses xterm to display the ongoing dump
 </pre>